 The use of audio in corporate communications is becoming more prevalent.
 How can podcasts build trust between organisations and their audiences?
-Stephanie Adams investigates
+Stephanie Siu Ping investigates

 The medium of radio has always inspired trust between the listener and presenter.
 Similarly, corporate podcasts are building communities and enforcing authority through carefully crafted content.
 This is helping combat the lack of trust in organisations, cited by Edelman’s Trust Barometer over the past few years.
 However, podcasts have to develop an emotional connection with their audiences in order to avoid disloyalty and distrust in the business.

 From a niche company like ADAMA Agricultural Solutions’ Arable Aware to Mastercard’s Fortune Favors the Bold, corporate podcasts can be heavy on content without the effort of reading and as easy to engage with as video, without the requirement to become fully immersed.
 The hosts of podcasts can become integrated into a day’s landscape just as in radio, on the move, at the gym, at work or at home, but all by choice out of genuine interest.
 Companies are beginning to capitalise on this captive audience.